jhartmann1/hello-world/README.md

 # hello-world
 test 1
-Josh here, I like learning about JavaScript, Python, PS, and Bash Beam me up Scotty!
+Josh here, I like learning about JavaScript, Python, PS, and Bash.
+I want to land on the moon!